The Life Story of Dr. Bernice Catherine Harper

 Harper’s professional career holds no shortage of profound achievements.
 From ensuring hospice benefits for Americans to extending aid to hospice and palliative care services in Africa, Harper is truly a pioneer of social work and palliative care.
 Perhaps what is most impressive of all is the driving force that carried her through a lifetime of service: her character.
 Harper’s character — dignified, passionate, resilient, loving — is more memorable than any accomplishment or award.
 Her leadership, which inspires change in a variety of settings —community, federally, globally — is equally empowering.
 Those who are fortunate enough to meet her and listen to her speak will quickly realize that Harper, at 100 years young, still radiates a scintillating desire to help others.

 Harper believes that we should all be “soldiers of caring” – combining devotion and compassion in caring for one another.
-This juxtaposition of a militant soldier who provides loving care is the embodiment of Harper’s character.
+This juxtaposition of a strong soldier who provides loving care is the embodiment of Harper’s character.
 She faced adversity throughout her life, but she never let it stop her from achieving her goals.
 “In order to be a social worker, you must love all people,” she said.
 This is a mentality that everyone — not just social workers — should strive for.
 If we want to end human suffering around the world, we must be strong and compassionate in our efforts to care and advocate for those who are too weak to support themselves.
 Harper continues to advocate for awareness and support for the terminally ill and dying to set the stage for future generations; she believes each generation has a moral duty to care for the next.

 Dr. Harper with members of the founding FHSSA board of directors and other colleagues.